 Hydroids exhibit rapid rates of recovery from disturbance through repair, asexual reproduction and larval colonization.
 Sparks (1972) reviewed the regeneration abilities and rapid repair of injuries.
 Fragmentation of the hydroid provides a route for short distance dispersal, for example, each fragmented part of Sertularia cupressina can regenerate itself following damage (Berghahn & Offermann, 1999).
-New colonies of the same genotype may therefore arise through damage to existing colonies (Gili & Hughes, 1995).
-Many hydroid species also produce dormant, resting stages that are very resistant of environmental perturbation (Gili & Hughes 1995).
+New colonies of the same genotype may, therefore, arise from damage to existing colonies (Gili & Hughes, 1995).
+Many hydroid species also produce dormant, resting stages that are very resistant of environmental perturbation (Gili & Hughes, 1995).
 Although colonies may be removed or destroyed, the resting stages may survive attached to the substratum and provide a mechanism for rapid recovery (Cornelius, 1995a; Kosevich & Marfenin, 1986).
 The lifecycle of hydroids typically alternates between an attached solitary or colonial polyp generation and a free-swimming medusa generation.
 Planulae larvae produced by hydroids typically metamorphose within 24 hours and crawl only a short distance away from the parent plant (Sommer, 1992).
-Gametes liberated from the medusae (or a vestigial sessile medusae) produce gametes that fuse to form zygotes that develop into free-swimming planula larvae (Hayward & Ryland, 1994) that are present in the water column between 2-20 days (Sommer, 1992).
-It has also been suggested that rafting on floating debris as dormant stages or reproductive adults (or on ships hulls or in ship ballast water), together with their potentially long lifespan, may have allowed hydroids to disperse over a wide area in the long-term and explain the near cosmopolitan distributions of many hydroid species (Cornelius, 1992; Boero & Bouillon, 1993).
+Gametes liberated from the medusae (or vestigial sessile medusae) produce gametes that fuse to form zygotes that develop into free-swimming planula larvae (Hayward & Ryland, 1994) that are present in the water column between 2-20 days (Sommer, 1992).
+It has also been suggested that rafting on floating debris as dormant stages or reproductive adults (or on ships hulls or in ship ballast water), together with their potentially long lifespan, may have allowed hydroids to disperse over a wide area in the long-term and explain the near cosmopolitan distributions of many hydroid species (Cornelius, 1992; Boero & Bouillon 1993).
 Hydroids are therefore classed as potential fouling organisms, rapidly colonizing a range of substrata placed in marine environments and are often the first organisms to colonize available space in settlement experiments (Gili & Hughes, 1995).
 For example, hydroids were reported to colonize an experimental artificial reef within less than 6 months, becoming abundant in the following year (Jensen et al., 1994).
 In similar studies, Obelia species recruited to the bases of reef slabs within three months and the slab surfaces within six months of the slabs being placed in the marine environment (Hatcher, 1998).
 Cornelius (1992) stated that Obelia spp. could form large colonies within a matter of weeks.
 In a study of the long-term effects of scallop dredging in the Irish Sea, Bradshaw et al. (2002) noted that hydroids increased in abundance, presumably because of their regeneration potential, good local recruitment and ability to colonize newly exposed substratum quickly.
 Cantero et al. (2002) describe fertility of Obelia dichotoma, Kirchenpaureria pinnata, Nemertesia ramosa in the Mediterranean as being year-round, whilst it should be noted that higher temperatures may play a factor in this year round fecundity.
 Bradshaw et al. (2002) observed that reproduction in Nemertesia antennina occurred regularly, with three generations per year.
-It was also observed that presence of adults stimulate larval settlement, therefore if any adults remain, reproduction is likely to result in local recruitment.
+It was also observed that the presence of adults stimulates larval settlement.
+Therefore, if any adults remain, reproduction is likely to result in local recruitment.
 Hayward & Ryland (1994) stated that medusae release in Obelia dichotoma occurred in summer.
+Bradshaw et al. (2002) observed that reproduction in Nemertesia antennina occurred regularly, with three generations per year.
+In addition, the presence of adults stimulated larval settlement, so that where adults remained, reproduction was likely to result in local recruitment.